-There is only one Minar, which is contrary to the practice of the Muhammadans who always give two Minars to their Masjids - The Minars of Cairo, Ghazni and Koel (Aligarh) and many others show that it was the practice of the early Muhammadans to have only one Minar even down to the middle of the 13th Century.
+There is only one minaret, which is contrary to the practice of Muslims who always give two Minars to their Masjids - The minarets of Cairo, Ghazni and Koel (Aligarh), among many others, show that it was the practice of the early Muslims to have only one minaret even up until the mid-13th century.

 Peculiar slope of the Minar:

 The distinctive slant of the Qutb Minar is markedly different from that of other Muslim Minars - Slope is a characteristic feature of the architecture of the Pathans.

 The Mazina was to be erected at one end of the Mosque, instead of being at some distance from it - The Koel Minar, which occupies exactly the same detached position with regard to the Jama Masjid of Koel as the Qutb Minar does with respect to the Jami Masjid of Delhi.
 Both of these monuments are placed outside the south-east corner of their respective Masjids.